 Dr. Jemison, the first woman of color in the world to go into space, served six years as a NASA astronaut.
 She flew aboard the Space Shuttle Endeavour, STS-47 Spacelab J(apan) mission in September 1992 and was NASA’s first Science Mission Specialist performing experiments in material science, life science and human adaptation to weightlessness.

-Ian Glazer, Senior Director for Identity at Salesforce, will speak on Tuesday, April 25.
+Ian Glazer, Senior Director for Identity at Salesforce, spoke on Tuesday, April 25.

 Ian Glazer is the Senior Director for Identity, at Salesforce.
 His responsibilities include leading the product management team, product strategy and identity standards work.
 Prior to that, he was a research vice president and agenda manager on the Identity and Privacy Strategies team at Gartner where he oversaw the team’s research.
 He is the founder and Chair of the Kantara Initiative Identity Professionals Discussion Group and was a founding member of the Management Council and Board of Directors for the US Identity Ecosystem Steering Group (IDESG).
 During his decade plus time in the identity industry he has co-authored a patent on federated user provisioning, co-authored the Service Provisioning Markup Language (SPML) Version 2 specification, contributed to the System for Cross Domain Identity Management (SCIM) Version 2 specification, and is a noted blogger, speaker, and photographer of his socks.

-Larry Smarr, Founding Director of Calit2, will speak on Wednesday, April 26.
+Larry Smarr, Founding Director of Calit2, spoke on Wednesday, April 26.

 regional networks to a national scale.